WeTrustPlatform/blockform/README.md

 BlockForm helps you deploy ethereum nodes to the cloud and manage them.
-It takes care of creating a virtual machine in one of the supported cloud providers and will install geth in the best possible way.
+It takes care of creating a virtual machine in one of the supported cloud providers (currently Azure) and will install geth in the best possible way.

 ### Usage